-Ask officer where they are.
+Ask officers where they are.
 Ask what the current suspects are.
 Ask what is known of them or what weapons they have.
-Even if everyone on the team knows, which frankly, is very unlikely since people miss radio talk all the time, it’s still worth it to remind everyone and get on the same page.
+Even if everyone on the team knows, which frankly, is very unlikely since people miss radio talk all the time and new officers come in mid shift, it’s still worth it to remind everyone and get on the same page.

 Inform your teammates what you are doing, are about to do or have done:

 “I’m going into med maints, anyone want to come with?”